Syllabus for Chemical Energy Storage

 The aim of the course is to describe the importance of chemical energy storage and the function of systems for electrochemical energy conversion.

-analyse and evaluate short and long term energy storage and the role of energy storage in the energy system as a whole,
+- analyse and evaluate short and long term energy storage and the role of energy storage in the energy system as a whole,

-explain and compare the function of batteries, fuel cells and super capacitors,
+- explain and compare the function of batteries, fuel cells and super capacitors,

-describe and explain the most important scientific and technical factors influencing electrochemical energy storage and conversion,
+- describe and explain the most important scientific and technical factors influencing electrochemical energy storage and conversion,

-discuss safety aspects and environmental issues, and motivate the choice of material for lithium ion batteries, supercapacitors, and fuel cells,
+- discuss safety aspects and environmental issues, and motivate the choice of material for lithium ion batteries, supercapacitors, and fuel cells,

-understand and present the content in scientific reports and articles.
+- understand and present the content in scientific reports and articles.

 Fundamental aspects related to energy storage and conversion, with focus on lithium ion batteries, supercapacitors, and fuel cells.
 Safety aspects, choise of materials, and experimental methods for evaluation and comparison of lithium ion batteries, supercapacitors, and fuel cells.
 Scientific and technical factors influencing electrochemical energy storage and conversion.
 Anode and cathode materials.
 Electrolyte aspects.
 Laboratory practical including for example analysis of charge- and discharge curves, polarisation, and impedance spectroscopy.

 Lectures, in-depth discussions in a seminar format (mandatory), laboratory practical (mandatory).

 Written exam at the end of the course (3 credits), seminars and laboratory practical (2 credits).
 All components of the course must be passed in order to receive a final grade.
 The final grade corresponds to an overall evaluation of the written exam and as well as the seminars and the laboratory practical.